-In addition to the Salish Sea Model, the center will also work with other organizations to combine information from computer simulations such as NOAA’s Atlantis food web model, EPA’s VELMA watershed model, or the University of Washington’s LiveOcean model which addresses water flow into the Salish Sea through the California Current.
+In addition to the SSM, the center will also work with other organizations to combine information from computer simulations such as NOAA’s Atlantis food web model and EPA’s VELMA watershed model.

 Use of SSMC resources may be arranged by entering into a contractual arrangement with SSMC at the Puget Sound Institute (PSI) in the form of (a) an Interagency agreement with SSMC at PSI, or (b) a Time and Materials contract with PSI.
 Through these mechanisms, clients may arrange for the use of SSMC at four different levels:

-- Cost associated with reserved use of SSMC computational core-hours and storage space.
+- Reserved use of SSMC computational core-hours and storage space

 - Contract with SSMC to conduct a research and development for a client funded project.